 Faculty members own their original teaching and course materials.
 The University owns the course descriptions and syllabi for its programs and courses, to be used as needed for course catalogs, accreditation, decisions on student course transfers, and so on.
-The University will make syllabi available under a CC-BY 4.0 or CC-BY-SA 4.0 license.
-For purposes of instructional continuity, faculty creator(s) shall assign Creative Commons licenses to all teaching and course materials, or shall otherwise assign non-exclusive rights for these materials to the University for three years for instructional continuity.
+For purposes of instructional continuity, creator(s) shall assign non-transferable, non-exclusive rights for teaching and course materials to the University for three years.